shiva/blog-posts/post/2011-11-08-badly-punctuated-parameter-list-in-define.md

   - gcc
   - programming
 date: '2011-11-08'
-description: "Badly punctuated parameter list in #define"
+description: 'Badly punctuated parameter list in #define'
-url: "badly-punctuated-parameter-list"
+url: badly-punctuated-parameter-list
 ---

 Sometimes working with an old c compiler brings up painful, yet fun-filled days of making it speak the same language as you, and sometimes you just go "\*$&%\*$\#&% you piece of sh\*\* compiler"